 Next time the power goes out, you will kick yourself if you’re not prepared.
 Having a night out under the stars?
 Not so fun when you need to charge up your electricals.
 There are many reasons why having a portable generator can be a good idea.
-But regardless of whether it is for parties or tailgating, it can be difficult to know which generator to choose.
+But regardless of whether it is for parties or tailgating, it can be difficult to know which inverter generator to choose.

 Generac is the number one selling brand of backup generators and they have been in the business since 1959.
-Therefore you can’t go too wrong choosing a model from Generac, but boy is there a lot of choice.
+Therefore you can’t go too wrong choosing a model from Generac, but boy is there a lot of choices.
 You might have spotted that the Generac IX2000 and the Generac IQ2000 have similar core features, but is one better than the other and what are the real differences?
-We review the two generators side by side to see which one comes out on top.
+We review the two portable generators side by side to see which one comes out on top.
 Let’s dig in.

 Generac IX2000 Vs Generac IQ2000 at a Glance

 Let’s look at the two generators and their pros and cons at a glance.
-Make sure to read the full article for an in depth review of all the features.
+Make sure to read the full article for an in-depth review of all the features.